kubernetes/website/content/en/docs/contribute/participating.md

     that your sponsors or other Kubernetes leadership has, and for the final result of your application.

-If for some reason your membership request is not accepted right away, you will be given information or steps to take before applying again.
+If for some reason your membership request is not accepted right away, the membership committee provides information or steps to take before applying again.

 ### Reviewers